mullaasad5420c/newos/docs/dashboard/README.md

 ## 📈 Performance Analytics

-To generate a comprehensive SAGE-AI performance analytics report, I'll place placeholders for the metrics you’ve highlighted (as I don't execute live commands in GitHub or your terminal).
-Ensure you replace the placeholders with actual figures or dynamically retrieve them using your commands.
-Below is your detailed analytics report:
+Here is your detailed **SAGE-AI Performance Analytics Report**, tailored to the provided prompts and visually engaging with metrics, trends, and community-focused insights:

 ---

 ## 📊 SAGE-AI Performance Dashboard

+### 🎯 **Key Performance Indicators (KPIs)**

-### **Reporting Period:** Last 30 Days
+#### Last 30 Days Metrics:
+- **📂 AI-analyzed issues:** *[Insert number]*
+- **📝 Total AI comments:** *[Insert number]*
+- **⏱️ Average resolution time:** *[Insert hours]*

 ---

-### 🎯 Key Performance Indicators
-#### Metrics Overview:
-- **AI-analyzed issues:** *[Insert number]*
-- **Total AI comments:** *[Insert number]*
-- **Average issue resolution time:** *[Insert number]* hours
+#### 📊 Repository Context (Current Stats):
+- **🟢 Total open issues:** `$(gh issue list --state open --json number | jq length)`
+- **🔃 Total open PRs:** `$(gh pr list --state open --json number | jq length)`
+- **📎 Recent commits (last 7 days):** `$(git log --oneline --since="7 days ago" | wc -l)`

 ---

-### 📈 Trends & Insights
-Over the last 30 days, SAGE-AI has demonstrated its capabilities in streamlining issue tracking and resolution.
-Notable trends include:
-- 📊 **Increase in AI Usage:** *[Describe any growth, based on AI-analyzed issues/comments]*
-- ⏳ **Faster Resolution

 ## 👥 Community Engagement

-To provide a comprehensive analysis of SAGE-AI's impact on community engagement, we can break down the different aspects of community interaction influenced by SAGE-AI, using both the qualitative and quantitative data provided.
-Here's an analysis based on the structure you've outlined:
+To analyze SAGE-AI's impact on community engagement, let's delve into each section of the report using the provided metrics as a foundation.
+Bear in mind that the metrics using shell commands are placeholders and should ideally be executed to provide real data.
+For the purpose of this analysis, I'll assume hypothetical numbers based on common trends.

+### Community Engagement Report

-### 🌟 New Contributor Onboarding
+#### 🌟 New Contributor Onboarding

-**AI Impact:**
-SAGE-AI can significantly streamline the onboarding process for new contributors by providing immediate, context-aware assistance.
-From contributing to code to understanding project documentation, AI can offer personalized suggestions and guidance, thereby reducing the learning curve and encouraging sustained participation.

-- **How AI Helps:**
+**How AI helps new contributors:**
-  - **Automated Guidance:** SAGE-AI can offer on-demand help with documentation, code navigation, and common tasks.
-  - **Q&A Assistance:** Contributors can ask questions and receive instant, reliable answers based on project data and historical queries.
-  - **Feedback Loop:** AI-driven suggestions can enhance the quality of initial contributions, motivating contributors to participate further.

-###
+AI can significantly ease the onboarding process for new contributors by providing automated responses to frequently asked questions, personalized onboarding guidelines, and suggestions for beginner-friendly issues.
+For instance, if there are 15 new contributors in the past month, AI might have played a role by guiding them through the initial setup and contribution process, reducing the friction often associated with entering a new codebase.
+AI tools can also recommend relevant repositories or documentation based on a new contributor's background and skill set, thus personalizing the experience.

+#### 💬 Communication Quality
+**AI impact

 ## 🔧 Technical Health

-Based on the provided data and context, here's a technical health assessment of the repository using SAGE-AI:
+Based on the provided data and context, here's a technical health assessment for the repository using SAGE-AI:

 ## 🔧 Technical Health Report